christian-monch/dump-things-server/README.md

         mode: WRITE_COLLECTION
         incoming_label: new_rooms_and_buildings

-  # The following entry defines the token "contributer_alice".
+  # The following entry defines the token "contributor_alice".
 It gives full access
   # to "rooms_and_buildings" for a user with the id "Alice".
 Bob and Alice share the
   # same incoming-zone, i.e. "new_rooms_and_buildings".
 That means they can read
   # incoming records that the other one posted.